carrascomj/nnbody/README.md

     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── process            <- Scripts to download or generate data │   │   └── mutate.py      <- Generate FASTA files for the mutated sequences
+    │   ├── process            <- Scripts to download or generate data │   │   ├── mutate.py      <- Generate FASTA files for the mutated sequences
     │   │   └── put_chains.py  <- Annotate missing chains of a MOE generated PDB.
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   ├── features              <- Scripts to turn raw data into features for modeling │   │   ├── generate.py       <- Script to convert PDBs to features
+    │   │   └── protein_graph.py  <- out-of-memory dataloader/data augmentation
     │   │
     │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions